damienroche/middleman-damienroche-fr/README.md

-# Simple static website made with Middleman
+# (damienroche.fr) Simple static website made with Middleman

+Building a simple static website with middleman in ruby, js, sass, slim and yml.

 ## Installation